LuizBoina/dragon-gpt/README.md

   # To run using local LLM (Llama 2) you need to install python3-dev:
   $ apt install python3-dev

-  # You will also need a model that can be find on https://huggingface.co/TheBloke/Llama-2-7B-GGUF/tree/main
+  # You will also need a gguf model, available at https://huggingface.co/TheBloke/Llama-2-7B-GGUF/tree/main,
   # or just skip this step to install automatically the default used in this project, the llama-2-7b.Q8_0.gguf.
-  # This recommended model uses 7Gb or disk and 10GB of RAM when running.
+  # This default model uses 7Gb on disk and 10GB of RAM when running, but more powerful models are available in the repository cited.
-  # Model should be placed on /utils/local_llm/model
+  # The model file should be placed on /utils/local_llm/model

   # Run using Llama 2
   $ python main.py -l diagram/basic_scenario.json